PyPSA/pypsa-eur/doc/supply_demand.rst

 *Cement*

 Cement is used in construction to make concrete.
 The production of cement involves high energy consumption and large process emissions.
-The calcination of limestone to chemically reactive calcium oxide, also known as lime, involves process emissions of 0.54 t$_{CO_2}$ /t cement (see `Akhtar et al. <https://doi.org/10.1109/CITCON.2013.6525276>`_.
+The calcination of limestone to chemically reactive calcium oxide, also known as lime, involves process emissions of 0.54 t $_{CO_2}$ /t cement (see `Akhtar et al. <https://doi.org/10.1109/CITCON.2013.6525276>`_.

 $$